devsio/devsio.github.io/articles/maven-helloworld.md

 * Installed Eclipse.
 * Installed Maven plugin in Eclipse.
 Check [TODO: Installing Maven plugin]().

-In order to create new project select
+In order to create a new project select

 *File -> New -> Maven Project*
 or